kakawait/hugo-tranquilpeak-theme/docs/user.md

 Use:

 - `<!--more-->` to define post excerpt and keep the post excerpt in the post content
+- For a custom exerpt *not* in the post content, use the `summary` front-matter variable.
+Markdown syntax is supported.

 ### Display table of contents